 Basis of Presentation: We have prepared our unaudited condensed consolidated financial statements in accordance with Rule 10-01 of Regulation S-X for interim financial statements.
 These statements do not include all information and footnotes that generally accepted accounting principles require for complete annual financial statements.
 However, the information in these statements reflects all normal recurring adjustments which are, in our opinion, necessary for a fair presentation of the results for the interim periods.
-The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2018.
+The results of operations for the three and six months ended June 30, 2018 are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2018.
 We have derived our condensed consolidated balance sheet as of December 31, 2017 from the audited consolidated financial statements for the year ended December 31, 2017.
 You should read these condensed consolidated financial statements in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2017.

 The consolidated financial statements include the accounts of MRC Global Inc. and its wholly owned and majority owned subsidiaries (collectively referred to as the "Company" or by such terms as "we," "our" or "us").
-All material intercompany balances and transactions have been eliminated in consolidation.
+All material intercompany balances and transactions have been eliminated in consolidation. #

 Recent Accounting Pronouncements: In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases, which will replace the existing guidance in ASC 870, Leases.
 This ASU requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
 For finance leases, the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases, the lessee would recognize a straight-line total lease expense.
 This guidance is effective for annual and interim reporting periods of public entities beginning after December 15, 2018.
+Therefore, we will adopt the standard in the first quarter of 2019.
 We are in the process of evaluating the effect of the adoption of ASU 2016-02 on our consolidated financial statements.
+We believe the recognition of right-of-use assets and lease liabilities will result in material increases in assets and liabilities reflected on our consolidated balance sheets.
+We do not expect the adoption of ASU 2016-02 to have a material impact on our consolidated statements of operations and cash flows.

 Adoption of New Accounting Standards: ASU 2014-09, Revenue - Revenue from Contracts with Customers.
-On January 1, 2018, we adopted accounting standard ASC 606, Revenue from Contracts with Customers ("new revenue standard") using the modified retrospective method.
+On January 1, 2018, we adopted ASU 2014-09 and all the related amendments, (collectively, "ASC 606") using the modified retrospective method.
 Under this method, a cumulative effect of initially applying the new revenue standard requires an adjustment to the opening balance of retained earnings, and the comparative information continues to be reported under the accounting standards in effect for those periods prior to adoption.
-The cumulative effect of initially applying the new standard was immaterial to our consolidated financial statements.
+The cumulative effect of initially applying the new standard was not material to our consolidated financial statements.
+We do not expect the adoption of this guidance to have a material effect on our results of operations in future periods.#